 Urbana Corporation ("Urbana" or the "Corporation") is an investment company originally incorporated by letters patent dated August 25, 1947 under the laws of Ontario.
 In 2003, the Corporation changed its business from mineral exploration to investing.
+There have been no material amendments to the articles or other constating or establishing documents of the Corporation in the past ten years.

-The Corporation's registered head office is located at 150 King Street West, Suite 1702, Toronto, Ontario, M5H 1J9.
+The Corporation's registered and head office is located at 150 King Street West, Suite 1702, Toronto, Ontario, M5H 1J9.
 The Corporation is a reporting issuer in all provinces and territories of Canada.

 The Corporation's common shares ("Common Shares") and non-voting Class A shares ("Class A Shares") have been listed on the Toronto Stock Exchange ("TSX") since January 11, 2007.
 Since January 9, 2014, the Common Shares and Class A Shares have also been listed on the Canadian Securities Exchange ("CSE").
-Certain references to "shares" means the Common Shares and the Class A Shares collectively, and references to "share" means either a Common Share or a Class A Share, in either case as the context may require.
+Certain references to "shares" mean the Common Shares and the Class A Shares collectively, and references to "share" means either a Common Share or a Class A Share, in either case as the context may require.